Woody Woodpecker (1941 film): Plot

-The inhabitants of the forest that Woody Woodpecker (Mel Blanc) lives in have started spreading the word that Woody is crazy, due to all of his screwball antics.
+The inhabitants of the forest that Woody Woodpecker lives in have started spreading the word that Woody is crazy, due to all of his screwball antics.
 After telling him (and many others) this several times, Woody also begins to question his sanity.
 Woody Woodpecker spends his day singing loudly and pecking holes in trees.
-He infuriates the other woodland creatures - when he isn't baffling them with his bizarre behavior.
+He infuriates the other woodland creatures, when he isn't baffling them with his bizarre behavior.
 Woody overhears a squirrel and a group of birds gossiping about him.
 Even though he just sang a song proclaiming his craziness, he denies their whispered accusations that he's nuts.
-But after they trick him into knocking his head on a statue, the poor bird hears voices in his head and decides the animals might be right.
-He decides to see a doctor.
-But leave it to Woody to choose Dr. Horace N. Buggy, a Scottish-brogue-burring fox (Which was a prototype version of Fink Fox) who is, if it's impossible, even madder than he is.
+After they trick him into knocking his head on a statue, the poor bird hears voices in his head and decides the animals might be right.
+He decides to see a doctor, but Woody chooses to see Dr. Horace N. Buggy, a Scottish-brogue-burring fox who is even crazier than he is.
 The story ends with Woody hurled into a movie theater audience, watching the doctor crack up on screen, and annoying the people beside him ("That doctor sure is a card, isn't he?
 But I don't think he's near as funny as the woodpecker!
 Do you think so, mister?
 Huh?
 DO you, mister?
 HUH?
 I like cartoons!
 Don't YOU like cartoons??").
-One of the people then puts up Woody’s seat, leaving him stuck.
+One of the people then puts up Woody's seat, leaving him stuck.
 Then, he screams for help from his seat.
 As for the people beside him, they smile gladly as the cartoon ends.